sybrew/the-seo-framework/readme.txt

 	* **Added:**
 		* TODO
 		* New title options, including:
+			* A toggle that strips HTML tags, like WordPress normally does.
 			* TODO A toggle that disabled title additions when a manual title is used.
 		* New description options, including:
 			* A toggle for automated descriptions.